veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/raised-button.md

 3. Fill the attributes which are needed and save the page.

 ### Example
-1. Input the component field with the attribute value:
+1. 1.
+Input the component field(s) with the attribute value(s):
     ```
     buttonname = submit
     Click = clickEvent()
     ```
-    In the "Ts" file write the function
+    In the "Ts" file write the following function
     ```
     clickEvent() {
         alert("Button clicked!!!");
     }
     ```
 2. Save it and run.
-3. When the page is loaded the value "buttonname = submit" will be name of the button that will be displayed on the button.
-And "click = clickEvent()" is the event that checks when the button is pressed.
+3. When the page is loaded the value "buttonname = submit" will be name of the button that will be displayed on the button and "click = clickEvent()" is the event that runs when the button is pressed.
 On clicking the button the alert message "Button clicked!!!" will be displayed.

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).